 Arriving in Australia:

 Your rifle won’t arrive on the usual luggage carousel, although your other bags might.
 You will have to go to the Oversize Luggage section to pick up your rifle, and usually (but not always) will need to show the copy of the red/white tag you signed in NZ to prove that it is your bag.
-Then take everything to the inbound queues as usual.
+In some airports you will need to wait for Police to deliver the rifle to you and then escort you to the inbound queues; in others you may be able to join the queues as usual.

 Make sure you have declared you have a firearm on the inbound entry form, then you will be sent to the Border Security section to be checked.
 You need to produce your NZ Firearms Licence, Passport, Visitor Permit and B709A, and will be asked to open up your rifle case so your rifle’s serial number can be checked against this paperwork.
 In some airports you will also need to show your ammunition, however in others you don’t.
 Airport staff will take copies of your paperwork, but make sure you get your original Visitor Permit back.
 This can all take some time, but shouldn’t actually be too stressful.